 Once the brand-name medication has undergone research and development, which is very costly and time consuming, the pharmaceutical manufacturer receives a license or a patent.
-This patent gives the pharmaceutical manufacturer exclusive rights to market the product to the public for a certain period of time.
-When the patent expires, other pharmaceutical manufacturers may produce the same medication under a generic name.
+This patent gives the pharmaceutical manufacturer exclusive rights to market the product to the public for a certain period of time while they recover their costs.
+Once the patent expires, other pharmaceutical manufacturers may produce the same medication under a generic name.
 The generic medication is less costly because it does not have to undergo the same expensive research and development.